 Couples Counseling & Therapy in Seattle

 In couples therapy, we use proven assessment techniques and intervention strategies based on the Gottman Method.
 Our counselors support you in learning how to navigate conflict, improve communication, strengthen friendship, deepen intimacy, build trust, and share your life’s purpose and dreams with your partner.
-Our couples therapists, Laura Richer and Michelle Mooney, offer private sessions in-person at our Queen Anne office.
+Our couples therapists offer private sessions in-person at our Queen Anne office.
 Your initial consultation is free.
 Schedule it today to learn more.

 Issues We Work on in Couples Therapy